unsctrooper/fatherland-unsctrooper/readme.txt

 3: Copy contents of the downloaded archive into the newly copied directory (agree to replace all the files when asked).

 Credits (in no particular order):
--To Unit101 to concept and starting phase
+-To Unit101 for concept and starting phase.
--To pakotorino for continuing this mod
+-To pakotorino for continuing this mod.
--To Ticket Cookie for events and support to develop -To Tonie112 for tons of thing,bugfix and events
+-To Ticket Cookie for support to develop and events and files.
+-To Tonie112 for tons of thing, like AI, bugfix and events.
--To Bizon for allowing me to use files from his New World Order 2 mod.
+-To Bizon for allowing us to use files from his New World Order 2 mod.
 The NWO2 mod is also a great inspiration.
+-To Kretoxian for allowing us to incorporate his Cold War Tech Tree Expansion mod.
 -To Kaiserreich team for letting me use some of their files for the Cossacks and Idel-Ural State.
 -To Chronic for the flag of the Lokot Republic.
 -To Panzergruppe for suggesting the Lokot cabinet.